-Ozone, a form of oxygen, is not an abundant compound in the earth's atmosphere, but it is an important one.
-It forms a layer in the stratosphere that blocks harmful ultraviolet solar radiation, and without that layer, conditions at the surface would be less favorable for living beings.
-The release of chlorofluorocarbons into the atmosphere damages this ozone layer, because chlorine -- a component of CFCs -- is highly reactive and interacts with ozone to turn it into ordinary oxygen molecules.
+Ozone, a form of oxygen, is not an abundant compound in the Earth's atmosphere, but it is an important one.
+Ozone forms a layer in the stratosphere that works to block harmful ultraviolet solar radiation.
+Without that crucial layer of ozone, conditions at the surface of Earth would be less favorable for living beings.
+More harmful ultraviolet rays reaching the Earth's surface would result in higher levels of skin cancer, eye damage and more.

-Ozone in the Atmosphere
+Different Types of Ozone in the Atmosphere

-The ozone in the upper stratosphere, however, it forms a layer that absorbs ultraviolet sunlight.
+The ozone in the upper stratosphere, however, forms a crucial layer that absorbs ultraviolet sunlight.
 Scientists measure the thickness of this layer of "good" ozone in Dobson units, named after British physicist Gordon Miller Bourne Dobson, a pioneer in the study of ozone.
 One Dobson unit is defined as a thickness of 0.01 millimeters (0.0004 inches) at standard temperature and pressure, which is 0 degrees Celsius (32 degrees Fahrenheit) and 1 atmosphere.

-Reaction With Ozone
+Chlorine's Reaction With Ozone

-Chlorine acts as a catalyst in turning ozone into oxygen in a reaction that wasn't understood until 1973.
+Chlorine acts as a catalyst in turning ozone into oxygen in a reaction that wasn't fully understood until 1973.
 When a free chlorine atom and an ozone molecule interact, the chlorine atom strips the third oxygen molecule to form chlorine monoxide, an unstable compound, and leave a stable oxygen molecule.

-Sources of Chlorine
+Sources of Chlorine Pollution in the Atmosphere

-Unlike pure chlorine, CFCs are inert, and when released at ground level, they retain their structure indefinitely.
+Unlike pure chlorine, chlorofluorocarbons (CFCs) are inert, and when released at ground level, they retain their structure indefinitely.
 They eventually migrate into the upper atmosphere, however, where the sunlight is intense enough to break them apart and release chlorine.
 Chlorine isn't necessarily the only element that depletes ozone.
 Bromine, hydrogen and nitrogen also do this.

 The Ozone Hole